devicetree-org/lopper/README.txt

  <output> file: The default output file for the modified system device tree. lopper
                 operations can output more variants as required

+Note that since lopper manipulates dtb's (as compiled by dtc) some information that is in the source dts is lost on the output of the final dts.
+This includes comments, symbolic phandles, formatting of strings, etc. To maintain this information, changes to dtc are required, and while that work is planned, there is no estimated completion date.

 Lopper processing flow:
 -----------------------